ldv-klever/klever/docs/install.rst

 * *Scheduler* section describes scheduling configuration with the following major attributes:
     * *controller address* - address which is used to access consul (do not change it if you use default consul configuration).
     * *keep working directory* attribute implies not to delete generated working directories.
-If you are going to debug psi or a verification tool it is recommended to set it as *true*, but it will cause problems in case of solving the same job or task twice.
+      If you are going to debug Klever Core or a verification tool it is recommended to set it as *true*, but it will cause problems in case of solving the same job or task twice.
     * *job client configuration*/*task client configuration* attribute corresponds to an absolute path to a file with job/task client configuration (see below).
     * *"verification tools"* contains names of verification tools, corresponding versions and absolute pathes to